 This sweat starts making every surface you touch feel like your holding a 100 lb block of ice on a warm summer day.
 The block is so slick that any shift in your grip would make it fall right out of your hands.

-But the instant that you stick your hand into the climbing chalk bag, it soaks up all that sweat that was making your grip so slippery.
-Now you can get a solid grip on your handhold and keep moving up the mountain.
+But the instant that you stick your hand into the climbing chalk bag, it soaks up all that sweat that made your grip so slippery.
+So now you can get a solid grip on your handhold and keep moving up the mountain.

 In some cases, climbing chalk can be the difference between life and death.
-Solo free climbers like Alex Honnold climb 1000 meters without a rope.
+For example, solo-free climbers like Alex Honnold climb 1000 meters without a rope.
 So they heavily depend on the solid grip that climbing chalk can provide.

 Types of Climbing Chalk

 Climbers chalk comes in several forms; Powder (also known as loose), liquid, and block.
 Here are the pros and cons of each.

 Powdered chalk is the most well-known and popular option.
 It comes in a fine powder form that climbers keep in a small back on their belt.
 It’s typically positioned behind them, so it doesn’t get in the way but is easy to access.